tuckerweibell/recipe/src/components/EzAppLayout/EzAppLayout.md

 Application layouts should:

 - Only appear once per screen
-- Host a the page content.
+- Host the page content.
 - Optionally wrap the page content with a navigation component, where multiple top-level pages are needed.

 ---